What Is Flash Memory and How Does It Work?

 Flash memory is the most widely used data storage technology in consumer devices today.
 It stores our photos, our videos, our music, our documents and so much more.
 In fact, flash memory has mostly replaced the magnetic hard drive disks (HDDs) that used to be common in computers.

 What makes flash memory so great is that it's non-volatile, which means that it doesn't require power to store data.
-Flash memory is also solid state, meaning that it doesn't have any moving parts.
+It is also solid state, meaning that it doesn't have any moving parts.
 To get there, we turn to one of the most useful techniques in physics: telling electrons what to do.

 The main component of most flash memory systems is a NAND memory chip.
 This chip uses tiny MOSFET transistors to "push" electrons through an oxide medium into a silicone "gate".
 These gates store electrons that a computer can read as 1's and 0's.